ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

 `./JES_myjetanalysis [myjetanalysis_output.root]`

 There are two main loops to the JES analysis.
-The first loop goes through reconstructed and truth jets, and fits gausians to the distributions in pT Truth bins to eventuakly obtain the correction as a function of Reconstructed pT (saved as a TF1).
+The first loop goes through reconstructed and truth jets, and fits gausians to the distributions in pT Truth bins to eventualy obtain the correction as a function of Reconstructed pT (saved as a TF1).
 The second loop then goes through reconstructed jets to apply the correction.

 The result will be an output root file with several histograms/TGraphs, and the TF1 correction function.
 Several PDFs of plots will also be generated.
 Apologies for any clutter.

 All the machinery is in place to run your own Monte Carlo Production.
-The main Fun4All_
+The main Fun4All_G4_sPHENIX.C macro calls the myjetanalysis code to create TTrees with jet variables.

 # Changing Bins and Adding Dependencies